Every once and a while, you may be passing through a rural highway on a short cut to the big city, and notice something is a bit off.

 Just over 100 miles away from Sin City, the remains of a once-booming city lie.
-With full electricity, piping and fresh water in 1907, Rhyolite was a rich mining center, but by 1920 the business decayed and the residents fled.
+With full electricity, piping and freshwater in 1907, Rhyolite was a rich mining center, but by 1920 the business decayed and the residents fled.
 Used for the set of multiple 1920s silent films, this ghost town left behind opera houses, stock exchanges, and a building made out of beer bottles.

-Glenrio, TX and NM
+Glenrio, TX, and NM

 Originally a railroad town, Glenrio was located on Route 66.
-Many of it's structures are adobe, and still remain in-tact for visitors to tour.
+Many of its structures are adobe and still remain in-tact for visitors to tour.

 This ghost town is so spooky, the 2006 horror film "Silent Hil" was based around it.
 Since 1962, a mine fire has been burning beneath the borough, but eerily enough, seven people still reside in the otherwise abandoned town.
-The fire slowly releases carbon monoxide onto the town, but the residents insist on their rights to remain living in Centralia.
+The fire slowly releases carbon monoxide into the town, but the residents insist on their rights to remain living in Centralia.
 Many urban legends insist that Centralia is a physical manifestation of Hell.

 North Brother Island, NY

-Perhaps the spookiest part of this ghost town is that it's not far at all from one of most populated cities on the planet.
-Located between the Bronx and Rikers Island, North Brother Island was once the site of Riverside Hospital for Smallpox and other quarantineable diseases, confining the famous Typhoid Mary.
+Perhaps the spookiest part of this ghost town is that it's not far at all from one of the most populated cities on the planet.
+Located between the Bronx and Rikers Island, North Brother Island was once the site of Riverside Hospital for Smallpox and other quarantinable diseases, confining the famous Typhoid Mary.
 A second center for drug addicts expanded on the hospital, but both shut down in the 1960s.
-The hospital still remains, and is a hub for urband legends and exploring (though trespassing is illegal on the site).
+The hospital still remains, and is a hub for urban legends and exploring (though trespassing is illegal on the site).